 11. How long between treatment sessions?

 Some lasers require 6-8 weeks between treatments, while more advanced lasers only need 1 week between sessions.
 Clearly this really impacts your overall removal timeline, so make sure you ask the question before you go ahead.
+(And remember, the reason some technology requires such a long wait between sessions is because that's the time needed for your damaged skin to recover - which isn't ideal!)

 12. How do I prepare for tattoo removal?